utopia-repository/looking-glass/doc/module.rst

 Create the file ``/etc/modules-load.d/kvmfr.conf`` with the following contents::

-   #KVMFR Looking Glass module
+   # KVMFR Looking Glass module
    kvmfr

 This will now run the next time you start your machine.

-If you are running in VM->host mode, you must additionally create another file ``/etc/modprobe.d/kvmfr.conf`` to properly set the size.
+If you are running in VM → host mode, you must additionally create another file ``/etc/modprobe.d/kvmfr.conf`` to properly set the size.
 It should have the following contents::